dblilienthal/dblilienthal.github.io/index.md

 # About me

 Hi!
-My name is Derek Lilienthal and I am just about done with my Masters in Artificial Intelligence at San Jose State University.
-Prior to that, I completed my Batchelors in Computer Science with a concentration in Data Science and minor in Statistics from CSU Monterey Bay.
+My name is Derek Lilienthal, and I am just about done with my Master's in Artificial Intelligence at San Jose State University.
+Before that, I completed my Bachelor's in Computer Science with a concentration in Data Science and a minor in Statistics from CSU Monterey Bay.

 [Work History](./work-history.html).